-Orange County LAFCO will use the following methods to make its GIS data publicly available.
+OC LAFCO will use the following methods to make its GIS data publicly available.
 The following are subject to the restrictions described under the "Website Disclaimer" section:

-- 1. Copies of the GIS data in shapefile format used by Orange County LAFCO, which will be provided as downloadable files through the Internet available on the Orange County LAFCO website at www.oclafco.org; and - 2.
-Special requests for information, analysis, or data products associated with Orange County LAFCO's GIS databases, which are subject to approval from the Executive Officer, the Orange County LAFCO Fee Schedule, and the availability and capability of staff.
+- 1. Copies of the GIS data in shapefile format used by OC LAFCO may be provided as downloadable files upon request; and - 2.
+Special requests for information, analysis, or data products associated with OC LAFCO's GIS database, are subject to approval from the Executive Officer and the availability and capability of staff.